kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 the scheduling gate `kueue.x-k8s.io/admission` to not having it.

 In the Workload reconciler:
-1. admitted_pods_informer: the number of non-terminated pods in the informer that are admitted.
+1. admitted_pods_in_informer: the number of non-terminated pods in the informer that are admitted.
    We only look at non-terminated pods to allow for terminated pods to be replaced.
 1. admitted_pods = admitted_pods_in_informer + expected_admissions.
 Note that this might temporarily
    lead to double counting.